CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ## YARA back in time (Retrohunt)

 Retrohunt is a new feature that allows users to scan the collection of submitted files in Assemblyline using their own YARA rules.
-When a user submits a request to create a new search job, the UI will tasks the new component called `Haunted House` to process the hunting of the files and inform the user on the progress of the job.
-The resulting file hits of the search job are stored in the Datastore which makes them easily accessible and minimized the interaction with Haunted House.
+When a user submits a request to create a new search job, the UI will task the new component called `Haunted House` to process the hunting of the files and inform the user on the progress of the job.
+The resulting file hits of the search job are stored in the Datastore which makes them easily accessible and minimizes the interaction with Haunted House.

 ### [Haunted House](https://github.com/CybercentreCanada/haunted-house)